nitrictech/docs/docs/storage/_index.md

 ### Writing files

-You can write files to a bucket using pre-signed URLs, which you can read about below, or directly from your application code.
+You can write files to a bucket directly from your application code or by using [pre-signed URLs](#accessing-files).

 ```javascript
 // Example byte array